top of page

 • If you like soup hot and spicy 🌶, roast the whole jalapeño, without cutting it.
 Once toasted and cooled, remove stem and seeds and follow remaining recipe.

-• To add additional protein and fiber- add cooked red splits lentils!
+• To add additional protein and fiber- add cooked split red lentils!
 You can cook these up quickly while roasting the tomatoes!
-One cup of split lentils, rinsed several times.
-Place in pot with 2 cups of water.
-Let boil on medium- high heat for maximum 8-10 minutes for a texture that is not mushy, just tender.
-Drain and add to soup when adding spices.
+Use 1/2 -3/4 cup of split lentils, rinsed several times.

 • Top with fresh parsley and toasted nuts and seeds, and/or your favourite cheese.